IleniaPiante/Quality-Assurance-Dashboard/README.md

-# 2023-2024 Non-Conformities Dashboard for [Company Name]
+# 2023-2024 Non-Conformities Dashboard for Food Company

 This dashboard provides a comprehensive view of non-conformities identified within a **fictional food company** over the 2023-2024 period, focusing on three critical areas: